Thai Basil Pesto

 Recipe Tips and Notes

 • Toast the pine nuts.
 Lightly toasting the pine nuts before blending adds a rich, nutty depth to your pesto.
-Just keep an eye on them—they can burn quickly.
+Just keep an eye on them.
+They can burn quickly.

 • Drizzle in olive oil slowly.
 Gradually add the olive oil while blending to create a smooth, well-emulsified pesto.